 From the 2015 financial year onwards, we will need Trustee to complete an Accounting Checklist when preparing supporting documents for annual return.
 Please ensure that this Checklist must be sent together with all supporting documents before we can start the accounting process for your Fund.
 Please click here for our Checklist.

-There are some significant changes taking effect from 1 July 2021 in Super.
-If your pension balance is over $1.7 million, you will need to make a request to convert part or all of your pension accounts into accumulation phase to ensure that your total pension balance does not exceed $1.7 million.
+From 1 July 2021, if your pension balance is over $1.7 million, you will need to make a request to convert part or all of your pension accounts into accumulation phase to ensure that your total pension balance does not exceed the cap.
+From 1 July 2023, the cap will increase to $1.9 million.
 You can download the minute template here to instruct us below:

-If your pension balance is over $1.7 million, we will automatically reset the asset cost base in a most tax effective manner to take advantage of the CGT relief.
+If your pension balance is over $1.7 million (or $1.9 million from 1 July 2023 onwards), we will automatically reset the asset cost base in a most tax effective manner to take advantage of the CGT relief.

 The ATO is the regulator of SMSF’s and the annual return is due to the ATO on either 28 Feb for new funds (8 months after the year end) or 15 May for the 2nd and subsequent years (this is 10.5 months).